Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy Azure Application Gateway.
 - [x] Deploy Azure Firewall.

-### You have an Azure subscription named Sub1.
-You have an Azure Storage account named Sa1 in a resource group named RG1.
-Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
-You discover that unauthorized users accessed both the file service and the blob service.
-You need to revoke all access to Sa1.
-Solution: You create a lock on Sa1.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### Your network contains an on-premises Active Directory domain named corp.contoso.com.
 You have an Azure subscription named Sub1 that is associated to an Azure Active Directory (Azure AD) tenant named contoso.com.
 You sync all on-premises identities to Azure AD.
 You need to prevent users who have a givenName attribute that starts with TEST from being synced to Azure AD.
 The solution must minimize administrative effort.
 What should you use?

 - [x] Synchronization Rules Editor.